2. MATERIAL ACCOUNTING POLICIES

 The standalone financial statements have been prepared on accrual basis under the historical cost convention except for the certain financial instruments that are measured at fair values as required by relevant Ind AS:

-a) certain financial assets and liabilities (including derivative instruments)
+a) Certain financial assets and liabilities (including derivative instruments)

-b) defined employee benefit plans - plan assets are measured at fair value
+b) Defined employee benefit plans - plan assets are measured at fair value

 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
-Fair value is the price that would be received to sell an asset
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

 (iii) Use of estimates and judgement